AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 These containers are used for the demo solution used as a reference for this accelerator.
 In this document, as well as the [companion accelerator guide](Microsoft_Cosmos_DB_IoT_Solution_Accelerator.docx), we provide detailed information about design decisions and database configuration that you can use to adapt the solution to your scenario.

-To view the Cosmos DB containers, perform the following steps:
+To view the Azure Cosmos DB containers, perform the following steps:

 1. Using a new tab or instance of your browser, navigate to the Azure portal, <https://portal.azure.com>.